 Trainers and assessors

 All teachers delivering online courses at Holmesglen are qualified and current in the areas that they deliver and assess.
-Teachers
+Teachers engage in ongoing professional development in:

 - online training